-- Set up a painting station with your paper in the middle
+- First, set up a painting station with your paper in the middle

-2. Place your paint, water cup and brush on the right side if you are right handed, left side if you are left handed.
+2. Then place your paint, water cup and brush on the right side if you are right handed, left side if you are left handed.

-3. With your wet brush, add a drop or two of clean water into each color in your paint pallet to activate the pigment.4.
-Dip a clean brush into your water and paint a small to medium sized shape onto the paper, adding more water if necessary to keep it wet.5.
+3. Now with your wet brush, add a drop or two of clean water into each color in your paint pallet to activate the pigment.4.
+It’s now time to paint!
+So dip a clean brush into your water and paint a small to medium sized shape onto the paper.
+If you’d like, add more water to keep it wet.5.
 Dip your wet brush into a color of your choice, then gently touch the tip of your brush onto the wet paper in 2 or 3 spots.6.
-Watch what happens as the color spreads, swirls, and moves in random shapes.
+Now watch what happens as the color spreads, swirls, and moves in random shapes.

 7. Clean your brush and repeat the process with another color of your choice.
 Tip: Add small drops of water to the paper as needed so the colors can flow naturally.8.
 Give yourself permission to move slowly and observe the pigments interacting.

 9. Add a few more colors if you wish.10.
-Allow it to dry and marvel at the finished product.11.
+Finally, allow it to dry and then marvel at the finished product.11.
 Great, you’ve done it!
 Now explore more.
 Try another shape with new colors.

 Now, pause and check in with yourself.
 How do you feel?
 How did this help?
-If this has made a difference for you, please share this with friends and family to stay creatively connected with them.
+If this has made a difference for you, please share this with friends and family as a way to stay creatively connected with them.

 Take a Creative Break.